wso2/docs-is/en/includes/guides/branding/add-custom-layouts.md

 3. Build the source code.

-    1. Copy the `<IS_HOME>/repository/deployment/server/webapps/authenticationendpoint/extensions/layouts/custom` directory and place it into the `<IDENTITY-APPS-HOME>/components/login-portal-layouts/layouts `directory.
+    1. Copy the `<IS_HOME>/repository/deployment/server/webapps/authenticationendpoint/extensions/layouts/custom` directory and place it into the `<IDENTITY-APPS-HOME>/identity-apps-core/components/login-portal-layouts` directory.

     2. Navigate to `<IDENTITY-APPS-HOME>/identity-apps-core/components/login-portal-layouts` directory and build the source code using `mvn clean install` command (Build should be succeeded for further steps).